 This article was posted on Monday, March 15th, 2010 at 11:20 am and is filed under Countries & Cultures, Hand Clapping Rhymes, Italian, Italian Nursery Rhymes, Italy, Languages, Mama Lisa, Nursery Rhymes, Questions, Readers Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Can Anyone Help with an Italian Handclapping Rhyme, “Mani, mani, mani”?”